 On the stageWritten by Admin

-Tickets cost $10 for adults, $6 for students.
+Tickets are $10 for adults, $5 for children.

 • A Folk & Outsider Art Talk and reception will be held from 5:30 to 7 p.m.
 Thursday, July 30, at the Macon County Public Library in Franklin.
 Learn about area artists and collectors as they discuss the folk art movement.
 828.524.3600 or www.fontanalib.org.

 • Americana/folk act The Pressley Girls will perform at 7 p.m.
 Thursday, July 30, at the Marianna Black Library in Bryson City.
 Admiring the Louvin Brothers, classic country singers, and traditional folk musicians, twin sisters Katie and Corie hope to bring transcendent genuine music back to the world.
 Corie plays the guitar and mandolin while singing harmony with her sister, Katie, who plays the fiddle and piano while singing lead.
 The event is part of the “Traditional Appalachian Music” series at the library.
 Free.
 828.488.3030 or www.fontanalib.org/brysoncity.